HL7/cqf-measures/input/pages/measure-conformance.md

 ## Specifying QMs
 {: #specifying-qms}

-In FHIR, an QM is represented as a FHIR Measure resource containing metadata ([Section 3.1](#metadata)) and terminology ([Section 3.2](#terminology)), a population criteria section ([Section 3.4](#population-criteria)), and at least one FHIR Library resource containing a data criteria section ([Section 3.3](#data-criteria)) as well as the logic used to define the population criteria.
+In FHIR, a QM is represented as a FHIR Measure resource containing metadata ([Section 3.1](#metadata)) and terminology ([Section 3.2](#terminology)), a population criteria section ([Section 3.4](#population-criteria)), and at least one FHIR Library resource containing a data criteria section ([Section 3.3](#data-criteria)) as well as the logic used to define the population criteria.
 The population criteria section typically contains initial population criteria, denominator criteria, and numerator criteria sub-components, among others.
-Snippet 1 shows the structure of a FHIR Measure.
+Snippet 3-1 shows the structure of a FHIR Measure.

 ```xml
 <Measure>